Minimum Wage

 Meals and Breaks

-Arizona does not have any labor laws requiring an employer to provide a meal period or breaks to employees, thus the federal rule applies.
+Arizona labor laws do not require an employer to provide a meal period or breaks to employees, thus the federal rule applies.
 The federal rule does not require an employer to provide either a meal (lunch) period or breaks.
 However, if an employer chooses to do so, breaks, usually of the type lasting less than 20 minutes, must be paid.
 Meal or lunch periods (usually 30 minutes or more) do not need to be paid, so long as the employee is free to do as they wish during the meal or lunch period.
 DOL: Breaks and Meal Periods.

 Nursing Mother Breaks